dpdearing/android-gps-emulator/README.md

 android-gps-emulator by default on port 8080.

-The port can be changed by passing the desired port as a parameter when running the `.war`, e.g.:
+The port can be changed by passing the desired port as a parameter when running the `.war`.

+e.g. to run on port 9001:

 **`java -jar android-gps-emulator-0.2.war 9001`**